EPS

 4) Reduced Pension

 A member of the EPFO can withdraw an early pension if he has completed 10 years of service and has reached the age of 50 years but is less than 58 years.
-In this case, age is less than 58 years. at a rate of 4% for every year the pension amount is slashed.
+In this case, the age is less than 58 years at a rate of 4% for every year the pension amount is slashed.

 In case the member decides to withdraw the monthly reduced pension at the age of 54 years, he will get the pension at a rate of 84% (100% – 4 x4) of the original pension amount.